 As David Ortiz climbs the charts among baseball’s all-time great sluggers, we see the name Jimmie Foxx appear in the record books over and over again, but for some reason Ole Double-X is seldom discussed.
 Dubbed “The Beast” because of his powerful right-handed swings, Foxx was one of the most underappreciated players in baseball and … Continue reading David Oritz Makes Us Remember Legendary Slugger Jimmie Foxx

-On this day in 1974, Hank Aaron smacked an Al Downing fastball over the leap of Dodgers left fielder Bill Buckner for his 715th home run at Atlanta Stadium, breaking the record held by Babe Ruth for over 50 years.
-The night of April 8, 1974 still hails as one of the most iconic moments … Continue reading Hank Aaron: The Real Home Run King
+On April 8, 1974, Hank Aaron smacked an Al Downing fastball over the leap of Dodgers left fielder Bill Buckner for his 715th home run at Atlanta Stadium, breaking the record held by Babe Ruth for over 50 years.
+The night of April 8, 1974 still hails as one of the most iconic moments in … Continue reading Hank Aaron: The Real Home Run King

 The first of a semi-regular series on "Baseball's Most Unbreakable Records".
 During the summer of 1941, Joe DiMaggio established the measuring stick for hitting streaks when he achieved the most treasured – and, arguably, unreachable – record in baseball history.
 The same year that Ted Williams hit .406 for the Red Sox, DiMaggio compiled a … Continue reading Joe DiMaggio’s Unbreakable Hitting Streak